Get more information about Las Positas College by clicking links below:

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how LPC compares against other community colleges in Alameda County and community colleges in California as a whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how this school compares against other community colleges in Alameda County and community colleges in California as a whole.

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.

 Get more information about the programs offered by Las Positas College by clicking the request information to the right.